sch3m4/wforensic/README.md

 ## Dependences
-To run this tool properly you should have solved the following dependences:
+To properly run this tool you should have solved the following dependencies:
 	* Python interpreter
 	* DJango
-	* ReportLab

 In Debian-based systems, you can install them as follows:

-    $ sudo apt-get install python python-django python-reportlab
+    $ sudo apt-get install python python-django

 ## Retrieving msgstore.db and wa.db files